-Chocolate pots de crème are deeply chocolatey custards that taste like heaven.
-They are easy to make at home using just 4 ingredients.
+Chocolate pots de crème are deeply chocolatey custards that taste like heaven, the recipe is easy to make at home using just 4 ingredients.
+My cooking method is easier than the traditional one, and yields foolproof results every time!

-Chocolate pots de crème are at the tip top of all time decadent chocolate desserts.
-Also called pots au creme, or pots de creme au chocolat, they are rich, dense, smooth, creamy—a classic French treat.
+Chocolate pots de crème are at the tip top of all time decadent dark chocolate desserts.
+Also called pots au creme, or pots de creme au chocolat, they are rich, dense, smooth, creamy—a classic French recipe.

-We'll just melt the chocolate, mix everything together, then let the oven do the work.
-You do have to wait for chocolate pots de crème to cool properly, then chill.
+Just melt the chocolate, mix everything together, then let the oven do the work.
+You do have to wait for dark chocolate pots de crème to cool properly, then chill.
 But I think you'll find it's worth the wait!

 Craving more dark chocolate recipes?
 Try my Flourless Chocolate Torte or this easy Cranberry Pecan Dark Chocolate Bark.